lmuntaner/tech-introduction-product-people/docs/intro-cs/computers.md

 Computers used Bytes to represent a single character.
 That meant that you could only have 256 characters when the Bytes had only 8 Bits.

 Now most machines use more than 8 Bits to store characters.
-Allowing for a more characters than just 256.
+Allowing for more characters than just 256.

 ## Fun fact

-Or in this case more of a myth.
+More of a myth than a fact.

 The term bug has its origin in 1947.
-Back then the computers worked with punch cards.
-The Software were punch cards with holes in it.
+Back then the computers worked with punch cards (cards with holes).
+The Software was a set of cards with holes in it.
 The computer would process them and get the result of the computation.

 A researcher at Harvard was working with a computer and at some point it stopped working properly.

-The researcher went to the computer -which was pretty big since it had to actually handle lots of punch cards- and fond that the problem was a moth -the bug-.
-The moth got inside the machine and was causing the computer to stop working.
+The researcher went to the computer -which was pretty big since it had to actually handle lots of punch cards- and found that the problem was a moth -the bug-.
+The moth got inside the machine and it crashed.

 ![First Bug](https://upload.wikimedia.org/wikipedia/commons/8/8a/H96566k.jpg)